top of page

 • See transfer/sale status

-Once we had agreed upon the defined jobs to be done, we started brainstorming ways we could improve or create new experiences that would enable our users to be more self-sufficient and allow Computershare to focus its resources where they were most needed.
+With the jobs to be done defined, we started brainstorming ways we could improve or create new experiences that would enable our users to be more self-sufficient and allow Computershare to focus its resources where they were most needed.

 Picture3.jpg